seregazhuk/seregazhuk.github.io_old/_posts/2016-11-06-eloquent-leaking-with-many-queries.md

 {% endhighlight %}

 This doesn't help too.
 The memory is still leaking.
 After some research, I have found out that it was Eloqunet.
-Eloquent logs all the queries by default and raises its events.
+Eloquent logs all the queries by default.
 To disable this behavior you can do this:

 {% highlight php %}
 <?php

 \DB::connection()->disableQueryLog();
-\DB::connection()->setEventDispatcher(null);
 {% endhighlight %}

 And it you are using Eloquent outside of Laravel: